tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

 - Do not activate the citywide takeover field immediately on arrival.
 Let the party discover the possibility first, then trigger it only if the Conclave chooses last-resort escalation.

 ## Good Ending Beats
-- The party commits to Mirrordune and reaches the live charging operation.
+- The party commits to Mirrordune and discovers the Conclave knew they were coming.
-- They interrupt at least one purge, escape, shipment, or worker-control action.
+- They survive, mitigate, or partly redirect the leyline-amplified explosion.
-- They recover proof that Mirrordune is tied to Heliox logistics.
+- They recover proof that Mirrordune was converted from a charging station into a decoy kill site tied to Heliox logistics.
 - Selix or Varyn confirms that Heliox infrastructure is implicated.
 - The Heliox crystal grows clearer after Mirrordune evidence is recovered.
-- End on the road to Heliox, the charged-crystal tracks ahead of them, and the faint city signal becoming a little less faint.
+- End on the road to Heliox, the real charged-crystal tracks already ahead of them, and the faint city signal becoming a little less faint.

 ## Open Questions
 - What is the captain's name, if it has been established at the table?
 - Did Stony successfully understand the retuning device, or only use it with help?
 - How damaged is [[The Calyxis Reclaimer]] after the Sandglass fighting?
+- Does the party spot the Mirrordune trap before entering the inner blast radius?
-- Does the party chase the Mirrordune transport immediately or stop to save workers and salvage evidence?
+- Do they chase the real Mirrordune transport immediately or stop to save workers and salvage evidence?
 - Do they bring [[The Calyxis Reclaimer]] openly into Heliox territory or approach quietly?
 - What proof do they preserve from Mirrordune before the site burns?